intel-iot-devkit/how-to-code-samples/fire-alarm/java/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart fire alarm that:
+Using a compatible Intel-based platform, this project lets you create a smart fire alarm that:

 - constantly monitors for unsafe temperature levels.
 - audibly notifies of alerts using the buzzer.